njsmith/animation-experiments/README.md

 - Adobe After Effects is expensive and has a steep learning curve
-- You have to do everything with clicking and dragging; you can't describe an animation using a 'for' loop.
+- You have to do everything with clicking and dragging; you can't describe an animation using a `for` loop.
 (Or maybe you can somehow, if you get far enough up that learning curve, but probably anyone writing Trio docs already knows Python.)